tejaspant/SDC_Udacity_Term1/Project2_Traffic_Sign_Classifier/README.md

 ## Performance on Images
 ---
-The model is correctly able to classify all the images and the accuracy of the results is 100%
+The model is correctly able to classify all the images and the accuracy of the results is **100%**.
+Compared to the accuracy of the test dataset of **92.38%**, the accuracy of the trained model on the new images is much higher.
+There are many possible reasons for such a high accuracy on the test images for eg. number of images is low hence higher accuracy percentage, better quality of images in terms of brightness and visibility.
+A more detailed discussion on the possible reasons for the better accuracy would require looking into the test dataset more and comparing images with the images taken from the net.
+Currently, this has not been done.

 ## SoftMax Probabilities
 ---